noricha-vr/open-Interpreter-on-docker-compose/README.md

-# Open Interpreter on docker compose
+# Open Interpreter on Docker Compose

-このプロジェクトはローカル環境で実行すると危険なOpen InterpreterをDocker Composeを使用して安全に実行するプロジェクトです。
+This project is designed to run a potentially dangerous Open Interpreter safely using Docker Compose in a local environment.

-## セットアップ
+## Setup

-1. **環境設定ファイルの作成**: `.env-example`を参考にして、`.env`ファイルを作成します。
+1. **Create Environment File**: Create a `.env` file based on the `.env-example`.

-2. **ビルドとコンテナの起動**: 次のコマンドを使用してDockerイメージをビルドし、コンテナを起動します。その後、コンテナに入ります。
+2. **Build and Start Containers**: Use the following commands to build the Docker image and start the containers.
+Then, enter the container.

     ```bash
     docker compose build